 When looking for a therapist, deciding whether you are only looking for in-network therapists or if you are open to expanding your search to include out-of-network therapists is an important first step.

 Benefits of seeing an in-network therapist include:

-- Straightforward payment: Payment is typically straightforward for the client and doesn't require special insurance approval.
+- Straightforward payment: Payment is typically straightforward and doesn't require special approval.

 - Less expensive: It is often less expensive to see an in-network therapist because your health insurance plan pays the bulk of the session fee.

 Downsides to limiting your therapy search to in-network therapists include:

-- Limited therapist selection: Because of low payment and logistical hassle, many therapists choose not to be in-network with health insurances, limiting the pool of therapists from which you can choose a provider, which may mean that your chances of finding a therapist with a specific background, therapy modality, or personality decrease.
+- Limited therapist selection: Because of low payment and logistical hassle, many therapists choose not to be in-network with health insurances.
+This limits the pool of therapists from which you can choose a provider, which may mean that your chances of finding a therapist with a specific background, therapy modality, or personality decrease.